unlistedphenomena/nexuswizz/src/content/community/support/index.md

 - [Argent](https://support.argent.xyz/hc/)
 - [MyEtherWallet](https://help.myetherwallet.com/)

 _This is not an exhaustive list.
 Need help finding support for a specific wallet?
-Join the [nexus.org discord](https://discord.gg/rZz26QWfCg) and we'll try to help._
+Join the [xircanet discord](https://discord.gg/rZz26QWfCg) and we'll try to help._

 Looking for an Ethereum wallet?
 [Explore our full list of Ethereum wallets](/wallets/find-wallet/).